60MilesPerHour/Vesper-AI/README.md

 # Vesper - A Cute & Humorous Discord Bot
 Vesper is a delightful, fun-filled Discord bot powered by OpenAI's GPT-4 model.
-It infuses interactions with humor, ensuring every chat is sprinkled with digital pixie dust!

 ## Requirements

 1. Python 3.7+
 2. Discord Account (for creating the bot)
 3. OpenAI API key (for interfacing with GPT-4)
-4. Twilio Account (for sending SMS notifications)

 ## Dependencies